umbraco/UmbracoDocs/Reference/Searching/Examine/examine-management.md

 ## Overview

-The Umbraco backoffice allows you to view details about your examine indexes and searches along with those that power the internal CMS search all in one place.
-You can see which fields are being indexed, rebuild the indexes if there's a problem and even test keywords to see what results would be returned.
+The Umbraco backoffice allows you to view details about your Examine indexes and searchers - all in one place.
+You can see which fields are being indexed, rebuild the indexes if there's a problem, and test keywords to see what results would be returned.

 ![Examine Management within the Developer section](images/overview-examine.png)